 Using a face wash with benzoyl peroxide daily is an easy way to prevent future pimples from popping up and keep skin clear.
-Use it just once daily, alternating with a more mild cleanser, in order to minimize the likelihood of dryness.
+Use it just once daily, alternating with a more mild cleanser, to minimize the likelihood of dryness.

 Recite the alphabet as you apply it to ensure the active ingredient has enough contact time with your skin to do its thing.

 “This is a great product because you can use it as either a mask or a cleanser,” says Rabach.
 If your skin is super sensitive or you’re trying to ward off future breakouts, use it as a cleanser.
 Otherwise, leave it on for five minutes as a mask (bonus points for the refreshing cooling sensation it delivers).
 Carqueville also likes this formula, noting that it contains 3.5% benzoyl peroxide, a good potency for use on the face.

 Editor's Pick: Paula's Choice Skincare CLEAR Regular Strength Daily Skin Clearing Treatment with 2.5% Benzoyl Peroxide

 If your skin is a bit problematic or you’re just trying to keep it clear, this is a great option to add to your routine—just ask Byrdie senior editor Hallie Gould, who says it's super effective.
 The featherweight lotion dries clear and matte and can be used on either face and/or body.
 It’s effective but gentle enough to use twice a day, thanks to the addition of soothing plant extracts that work to combat the dryness the benzoyl peroxide could cause.